Explaining Clinical Decision Support Systems in Medical Imaging using Cycle-Consistent Activation Maximization: Conclusion

 \section{Conclusion}

 Deep learning is an important tool for medical image analysis due to its ability to analyze vast amounts of data autonomously.
 Its low transparency and the resulting lack of understanding of its decision-making process, however, pose a major obstacle for its application in clinical routine.
 In medical imaging, it is particularly important to understand the inner workings of an algorithm with respect to issues such as algorithm validation, product quality, and finally liability.
 For this reason, there is a need for methods which allow clinicians as well as engineers to intuitively visualize the network decision process, i.\,e.~to ``see what the network sees.''
-As shown in Sec. \ref{Results}, existing methods reach this aim only to a limited degree, and there is a lot of room for improvement.
+As shown in Sec.~\ref{Results}, existing {methods can be well-suited for the application on classifiers trained on large datasets of natural images}, but reach this aim only to a limited degree {when applied to medical imaging data.
+For both scenarios there is still room for improvement}.

-With our method we were able to generate high-quality decision explanations for a trained classifier, which are both intuitively valid as well as semantically correct, and could clearly improve on the tested SoA approaches.
+With our method we were able to generate high-quality decision explanations for a trained classifier, which are both intuitively valid as well as semantically correct, and could clearly improve on the tested SoA approaches {for medical imaging data}.
 As shown in Sec.~\ref{Results}, our method focuses on decision-relevant areas, and changes in these regions were demonstrated to be associated with changes in the classifier output probabilities.
-Regarding the analyzed criteria, it could be shown that intuitive validity, semantic meaningfulness and image quality go hand-in-hand with each other, and that therefore algorithms for decision explanation should account for all of them equally.
-With only 772 samples, the medical data set we used is significantly smaller than comparable computer vision benchmark data sets, such as the CIFAR-10/CIFAR-100 (60,000 samples) \cite{krizhevsky2009learning}, MNIST (70,000 samples) \cite{lecun2010mnist} or cityscapes dataset (20,000 samples) \cite{cordts2016cityscapes}.
+Regarding the analyzed criteria, it could be shown that intuitive validity, semantic meaningfulness and image quality are closely related, and that therefore algorithms for decision explanation should account for all of them equally. {With only 772 and 780 samples, the medical imaging data sets we used were significantly smaller than} comparable computer vision benchmark data sets, such as the CIFAR-10/CIFAR-100 (60,000 samples) \cite{krizhevsky2009learning}, MNIST (70,000 samples) \cite{lecun2010mnist} or cityscapes dataset (20,000 samples) \cite{cordts2016cityscapes}.
 Nevertheless, our method was able to successfully visualize network decisions, making it a candidate for explaining deep learning-based models for medical image analysis.

 With our work, we contribute a significant step towards a better understanding of DNN-based classifier decisions, which in the future could help both engineers as well as clinical practitioners to better understand and hence develop medical algorithms more effectively, which might ultimately lead to an improved overall clinical acceptance.